-Grades 7-12 and each organization will have an opportunity to meet on a regular basis.
+Classes and organizations will have an opportunity to meet on a regular basis.
 The meetings will primarily occur during seminar time but may also occur before and/or after school with administrative approval.

 Class meetings and organizational meetings are an important part of school.
 Students should strive to participate.
 All meetings must be calendared through the office and approved in advance by the principal.